elias-ba/ask/README.md

 ## Contributing

-Contributions welcome!
-ASK is designed to be:
+Contributions welcome! ask is designed to be:

 - **Simple** - Pure bash, easy to understand
 - **Powerful** - Real developer workflows